nx-python/nx/docs/index.rst

 Support
 ----------------------

+:doc:`support/faq`
+  Answers to common questions that may help you

 * For module specific info, try the :ref:`genindex` or the documentation of the :doc:`nx`.
 * For any help or further assistance. please visit the